The Conscientious Pagan and the Unknown God

 whose shadow is immortality, whose shadow is death:—

-2. He who through his might became
+What god should we with sacrifices worship? - He who through his might became

 the sole king of the breathing and twinkling world,